Stem cell lineage survival as a noisy competition for niche access: Functional stem cell numbers and dynamics in the stochastic conveyor belt

-The above prediction is similar to the 1D prediction in equation (\ref{eq:NsTrivial}), although it takes into account the effect of tissue geometry.
-With $k_r/k_d \approx 1$ as above, and estimating $R \approx 2$ for the radius, our simple theory then predicts that the number of functional stem cells should be $N^{2D} \approx 8$, which agrees well with measurements of \cite{Ritsma:2014}, as well as inferred numbers from continuous clonal labelling experiments \cite{Kozar:2013}, which is expected, as our model reduces to the 1D ring model of Ref. \cite{Lopez-Garcia:2010} for low $k_r/k_d$.
+With $k_r/k_d \approx 1$ as above, and estimating $R \approx 2$ for the radius, our simple theory then predicts that the number of functional stem cells should be $N^{2D} \approx 11$, which agrees well with measurements of \cite{Ritsma:2014}, as well as inferred numbers from continuous clonal labelling experiments \cite{Kozar:2013}.
+This is expected, as our model reduces to the 1-dimensional ring model of Ref. \cite{Lopez-Garcia:2010} for low $k_r/k_d$.

-We then sought to test the model further using a published dataset on embryonic kidney branching in explants \cite{Riccio:2016}, which has been recently noted to be a highly stochastic process, with neighbouring cells at the start of the tracing ending up either surviving long-term in tips or being expelled to ducts.
+We then sought to test the model further using a published dataset on embryonic kidney branching in explants \cite{Riccio:2016}.
+This has been recently noted to be a highly stochastic process, with neighbouring cells at the start of the tracing ending up either surviving long-term in tips or being expelled to ducts.
 Moreover, Ref. \cite{Riccio:2016} observed extensive random cell intercalations, in addition to the previously described mitotic dispersal \cite{Packard:2013}, where cells extrude from the epithelium post-division and reinsert at a distance of $d_c$ cell diameters away.
-Importantly, these processes can still be captured as an effective diffusion coefficient $k_r$ in our framework (see Appendix, section D for details).
+Importantly, these processes can still be captured as an effective diffusion coefficient $k_r$ in our framework (see section 4 of the appendix for details).
 Specifically, knowing that the fluctuations may occur at each duplication, and that they imply a displacement up to $d_c \approx 2-4$ cell lengths, we can estimate that $k_r/k_d \approx d^2_c\quad$ at the minimum (i.e. discounting other fluctuations).
-Note that the conveyor belt dynamics applies exactly as in the crypt: The only difference is that the reference frame from which the dynamics is observed now changes and, instead of taking the bottom of the organ as the rest reference, we take the newly created ductal cells produced by the tips.
-In that reference frame, the dynamics predicts a continuous elongation of the tips of the branches, as observed in reality (see Fig. (\ref{fig:RealSurvival_Kidney}a) and Appendix, section A for details).
+Note that the conveyor belt dynamics applies exactly for tip elongation as in crypt: The only difference is that the reference frame from which the dynamics is observed changes (see section 1 and figure S1 of the appendix for details).